HBadertscher/Matlab_BaslerCamDriver/README.md

 ###Requirements:
 * [Boost C++ Libraries](http://www.boost.org/) (+ `BOOST_ROOT` set to the Boost root directory)
+* A compiler which supports C++11.
+Windows SDK 7.1 (which is recommended by Mathworks) does *not* work.
+Rather use e.g. a recent version Visual Studio, GCC or else.
 * [Basler Pylon 4](http://www.baslerweb.com/de/produkte/software)
 * And of course: a Basler Camera.
 This driver should support any Basler camera, but has only been tested on: